bilalze/CityofLA_data_analysis/README.md

 ```
 We can then view the csv file
 ![Alt text](images/csv.PNG)
-as can be seen most of the data from the job bulletins has been captured by printing the shape of the data frame we can know the exact number of entries
+as can be seen most of the data from the job bulletins has been captured.
+By printing the shape of the data frame we can know the exact number of entries
 ```
 print(df.shape)

 (665, 15)
 ```
-As can be seen 665 out of the initial 683 are extracted now we can perform analysis on them.
+665 out of the initial 683 are extracted now we can perform analysis on them.

-## Identifying trends and traits of the bulletins that can affect the pool of applicants
+## Identifying trends and traits of the bulletins
 ### creating job sectors
 By analyzing reoccuring words in the job title we can make out the differant job sectors available in the city of LA.
 We can then create a plot of the top 10 to figure out the most dominant.
 ```